 Once this period ends, you must complete a TN food stamp renewal by providing your current household information, thus verifying that you are still eligible to have your benefits continue.
 A change in your circumstances may affect your total benefit amount or your ability to continue receiving assistance.

-How to Appeal a Food Stamps Denial in Tennessee
+About Appealing a Food Stamps Denial in Tennessee

 You may have your food stamps denied in Tennessee for a number of reasons.
 For example, having an income that is too high may make you ineligible for the program.
 In such cases, you have the option to appeal food stamps decisions by contacting the TDHS for a fair hearing.